vmware-nsx/eval-docs-ids-ips/docs/4-VerifyDeployment.md

 ![](assets/images/IDPS_POC_36.PNG)
 3. Confirm tags were applied to workloads as per the above diagram

+This completes Lab Deployment Verification.
+You can now move to the next exercise.

 ---

 [***Next Step: 5.
 Initial IDS/IPS Configuration***](/docs/5-InitialConfiguration.md)